 Why expats choose Auckland:

 Considerations: The cost of living, particularly housing, is higher than in other New Zealand cities.
+It also helps to understand your full relocation budget before making the move.
 However, salaries tend to reflect this.

 2. Wellington – The Cultural Capital